-This table defines strategies that citus_rebalance_start can use to determine where to move shards.
+This table defines strategies that rebalance_table_shards can use to determine where to move shards.

-Name Туре Description

-name name
+name Unique name for the strategy

 Unique name for the strategy

+omque name for the strategy

-default_strategy boolean
+boolean

-Whether citus_rebalance_start

-should choose this strategy by
+Whether rebalance_table_shards should choose this strategy by default.
+Use ci -

-default.
-Use ci-

-tus_set_default_rebalance_strategy

-to update this column
+tus_set_default_rebalance_strategy to update this column

-uns column

-shard_cost_function regproc
+regproc

-Identifier for a cost function, which

-must take a shardid as bigint,

-and return its notion of a cost, as
+Identifier for a cost function, which must take a shardid as bigint, and return its notion of a cost, as type real

-type real

-node_capacity_function regproc
+regproc

-Identifier for a capacity function,

-which must take a nodeid as int,

-and return its notion of node

-capacity as type real
+Identifier for a capacity function, which must take a nodeid as int, and return its notion of node capacity as type real

-shard_allowed_on_node_function regproc
+regproc

-Identifier for a function that given

-shardid bigint, and nodeidarg int,

-returns boolean for whether the

-shard is allowed to be stored on the node
+Identifier for a function that given shardid bigint, and nodeidarg int, returns boolean for whether the shard is allowed to be stored on the node

-noue

-default_threshold float4
+float4

-Threshold for deeming a node too

-full or too empty, which determines
+Threshold for deeming a node too full or too empty, which determines when the rebalance_table_shards should try to move shards

-when the citus_rebalance_start

-should try to move shards

-minimum_threshold float4
+float4

-A safeguard to prevent the

-threshold argument of
+A safeguard to prevent the threshold argument of

-citus_rebalance_start() from being set too low
+rebalance_table_shards() from being set too low

-improvement_threshold float4
+float4

-Determines when moving a shard is

-worth it during a rebalance.
+Determines when moving a shard is worth it during a rebalance.

-The rebalancer will move a shard when the ratio of the improvement
+The rebalancer will move a shard when the ratio of the improvement with

-with

-80 the shard mGhaptere 15. prGituseAP

-without crosses the threshold.
+the shard m Chapter 15 pr Citus AP without crosses the threshold.
 This

 is most useful with the

+regproc regproc float4 float4

 by_disk_size strategy.